vpusher/the-grid/README.md

 * **col-count**: grid width as an amount of columns.
 * **row-count**: grid height as an amount of columns.

+> The number of columns `col-count` and number of rows `row-count` are by default fixed, and represents the grid size.
+Nevertheless, you can allow the grid
+> to auto increase its size with respectively `col-autogrow` and `row-autogrow` boolean attributes.
+This behavior occurs when a tile is resized or moved
+> while being on the edge of the grid.

 Also, you can allow tiles to overlap each other using `overlappable` attribute:

 ```html